shopgate-professional-services/ext-pdp-variant-accordion/README.md

 # Shopgate Connect - Extension pdp-variant-accordion

 This extension will replace the default variant selection on PDP with an accordion style version.
+It also supports color swatches via additional product properties, provided by [@shopgate-project/products-properties](https://github.com/shopgate-professional-services/ext-products-properties)

 ![](assets/01.png)